CloudGenUser/sftp-cg-lib/README.md

 ## _1. Introduction_

-This code has the objective to stablish connection with a sftp server and depending of the flag it will make an diferent action.
+This code has the objective to establish connection with a sftp server and depending of the flag it will make an diferent action.

 Possible flags and their actions:

-CREATEDIRECTORY - Create a directory in an specific path.
+CREATEDIRECTORY - Create a directory in a specific path.
 DELETEDIRECTORY - Delete the directory and their content.
-DELETEFILE - Delete a file in an specific path.
+DELETEFILE - Delete a file in a specific path.
-DOWNLOADIRECTORY - Dowload the directory inside an sftp in a local machine.
+DOWNLOADIRECTORY - Download the directory inside a sftp in a local machine.
-GETFILE - Get the content of a file, an specific enconding can be requested.
+GETFILE - Get the content of a file, a specific encoding can be requested.
-GETLISTFILES - Get the list of files and directgories inside a specific path.
+GETLISTFILES - Get the list of files and directories inside a specific path.
 RENAMEFILE - Rename a file inside a path.
 SAVEFILE - Create a file inside the sftp server, the content of the file is a string that can have an specific encondig, you have to specify the enconding.
 UPLOADIRECTORY - Take a directory for a local machine and save the content inside an sftp server.

-Any other flag will be consider as an invalid value and will return a message error.
+Any other flag will be considered as an invalid value and will return a message error.

 As components are used in the NXGP flows regardless that the library should be added on component code, when the flow is running, an exchange and some queues are created using the ID flow (assigned from NXGP).
+> Before returning the response, the method will validate that the output JSON is a correct JSON, if it is correct the flow will continue the method will return the result otherwise the method will send an exception and the flow will stop (only with flag GETLISTFILES).

 ## _2. Library usage